Heineken eyes control of indebted Indian tycoon's brewery

 Creaking under mountains of bad debt banks themselves are under pressure from the government to chase up high profile cases like Mallya, whose Kingfisher Airlines collapsed in 2013 leaving unpaid wages and angry creditors.

-Mallya has already been forced to give up control over United Spirits (UNSP.NS), part of his UB Group, to Diageo (DGE.L), which now owns about 55 percent of the company.
+Mallya has already been forced to give up control over United Spirits, part of his UB Group, to Diageo , which now owns about 55 percent of the company.
 He stepped down from the board last month, receiving a $75 million pay off.
-On Thursday, creditors auctioning off Kingfisher Airlines’ Mumbai headquarters did not receive a single bid, according to a banker with direct knowledge of the process.
+On Thursday, lenders to Kingfisher Airlines will auction off the company’s Mumbai headquarters.

 Mallya left India early this month - as banks sought a court order to confiscate his passport - and has not disclosed his whereabouts, but he has used his Twitter account to say he is not an “absconder” and would comply with Indian law.